pandoc/lua-filters/first-line-indent/sample.md

 ---
 title: "Sample first line indent"
+# Filter options.
+These are defaults, you will get the same
+# if you don't specify anything.
+See the README.md for details.
 first-line-indent:
-  set-metadata-variable: true # make it false to revert to vertical whitespace separation instead
+  set-metadata-variable: true
+  set-header-includes: true
+  auto-remove: true
+  remove-after: Table
+  dont-remove-after:
+    - DefinitionList
+    - OrderedList
+  size: "2em"
 ---

 First paragraph.
-Usually without first-line indent.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Donec tincidunt lacinia metus id ullamcorper.
-Integer eget magna quis ipsum lobortis dignissim.
+In English-style typography, the first paragraph shouldn't have a first-line indent, nor the paragraphs below headers.

 This paragraph should start with a first-line indent.
 But after this quote:

 > Lorem ipsum dolor sit amet, consectetur adipiscing elit.

-The paragraph continues, so there should not be a first-line indent.
+the paragraph continues, so there should not be a first-line indent.

 The quote below ends a paragraph: